Atry/pttrt/README.md

 There are some plugins, like [xsbt-reflect](https://github.com/ritschwumm/xsbt-reflect), also able to generate some infomation for run-time.
 But they cannot fit every variant cases I met.
-[sbt-buildinfo](https://github.com/sbt/sbt-buildinfo) and `Pttrt` have similar feature, but `sbt-buildinfo` cannot generate multiply files, preventing itself to be used for code generation from multiply separate plugins.
+Another plugin, [sbt-buildinfo](https://github.com/sbt/sbt-buildinfo) and `Pttrt` have similar feature, but `sbt-buildinfo` cannot generate multiply files, preventing itself to be used for code generation from multiply separate plugins.

 I just want a lightweight and general-purpose way like `Makefile`: